First Presbyterian Church (Chicago): Charter members

-List of Pastors

-The Brick Church building
+Brick church building

 Seven years later, it became necessary for the church to move still farther south, and on October 19, 1855, the trustees entered into a contract for the sale of the remaining portion of this ground, covering the 175 feet frontage on Washington Street and the 130 feet on Clark Street, with the brick edifice, to Hugh Maher at a price of $65,000.
 Philip F. W. Peck purchased this contract from Maher, and received a deed, dated November 22, 1855, signed by the trustees.
 He wished to get all the title the church had, and that he might be sure he was dealing with the people calling themselves the First Presbyterian Church, he named the Society in the body of the deed in four distinct ways: